ShawxingKwok/ITWorks/content/docs/android/kdatastore/en/_index.md

 {{< codeImg "../migration.png" >}}
 <br>

-Additionally, there are two built-in functions `delete` and `exist` that assist in migrating from `KDataStore` to other places.
+Additionally, there are two built-in functions, `delete` and `exist`, that assist in migrating from `KDataStore` to other places.
 {{< tabs exist >}}

 {{< tab Kt >}}